rappasoft/laravel-livewire-tables/docs/filter-types/filters-daterange.md

 ### CDN
 You can also add locales using the Flatpickr CDN, ensuring that these are loaded before the page renders.

-For example to add German (de), ensure that the following is in the "head" section of your layout:
+For example to add German (de), ensure that the following is in the "head" section of your layout, ideally before your app.js
 ```
 <script src="https://npmcdn.com/flatpickr/dist/l10n/de.js" async></script>
 ```